How to Create a Custom Workflow in FuzzForge

 Step 4: Implement the Workflow Logic

-file.
-This is where you define your Prefect flow and tasks.
+Create a workflow.py file.
+This is where you define your Temporal workflow and activities.

 Example (simplified):